scds/intro-git/lessons/lesson2.md

 git remote add origin https://github.com/username/hello-world.git
 ```

-{: .note }
-Copy the URL from your own GitHub repository.
-Make sure to use your own username where it says `username`.
+- Make sure to copy the URL from your own GitHub repository's instructions.

 ```bash
 git branch -M main
 ```
-- This line renames our default branch to "main", in the case that it was still "master".
+- The line above renames our default branch to "main", in the case that it was still "master".

 ```bash
 git push -u origin main